BunmiFash/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14. This script converts a number from base 10 to base 16.
 15. This script encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 16. This script prints every other line from the input, starting with the first line.
+17. This script adds two numbers stored in the environment variables WATER and STIR and prints the result